ramensoftware/windows-11-start-menu-styling-guide/README.md

 > WindhawkBlur does not currently support color names (e.g. `Red`) or the `FallbackColor` property.

 - `BlurAmount`: Radius of blur effect (set to 30 to mimic Acrylic).
+- `TintLuminosityOpacity`: Shifts pixel luminance towards the tint color's luminance.
+Range: 0.0 to 1.0.
+- `TintSaturation`: Controls the saturation of the blurred content.
+1.0 is unchanged, 0.0 is fully desaturated (grayscale).
+- `NoiseOpacity`: Adds a procedural noise texture overlay.
+Controls how visible the noise is (0.0 to 1.0).
+- `NoiseDensity`: Controls the granularity of the noise texture (defaults to 1.0).

 #### Hex color

 ```